mvujovich/IA22/README.md

 Created for IB CS 2020-22

 ### TODOs (ordered):
-- Add some sort of cancel button while editing profile
 - Allow users to log out from the side menu
 - Sort posts chronologically for all table views of posts
 - Update posts/post list in real time (table view)